SolaceDev/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 Followings are examples of how to specify parameter values in common use cases:

+#### Allocating smaller storage to Monitor pods in an HA deployment

+When deploying PubSub+ in an HA redundancy group, monitoring nodes have minimal storage requirements compared to working nodes.
+The default `storage.monitorStorageSize` Helm chart value enables setting and creating smaller storage for Monitor pods hosting monitoring nodes as a pre-install hook in an HA deployment (`solace.redundancy=true`), before larger storage would be automatically created.
+Note that this setting is effective for initial deployments only, cannot be used to upgrade an existing deployment with storage already allocated for monitoring nodes.
+A workaround is to mark the Monitor pod storage for delete (will not delete it immediately, only after the Monitor pod has been deleted) then follow the steps to [recreate the deployment](#re-installing-a-deployment): `kubectl delete pvc <monitoring-pod-pvc>`.

 #### Using the default or an existing storage class

 Set the `storage.useStorageClass` parameter to use a particular storage class or leave this parameter to default undefined to allocate from your platform's "default" storage class - ensure it exists.